U.S. Exchanges

 04 Agribusiness Giants

-Diversified players like ADM and Bunge lead the processing side of the industry, offering exposure to global grain markets and Farmland REITs.
+Players like ADM and Bunge lead the processing side.
+They offer exposure to global grain markets and Farmland REITs.

-The following table tracks the leading US-listed agriculture stocks, ranked by market capitalization with recent price performance and subsector classification.
+The following table tracks the leading US-listed agriculture stocks.
+They are ranked by market capitalization with recent price performance and subsector classification.

 Rank Ticker Company Industry Market Cap Weekly % P/E Ratio Price